 most commoninherited ataxia.
 In addition to difficulties with movement and speech, muscle weakening can also occur.
 This type of ataxia can also affect the heart.

 - Ataxia telangiectasia.
 People with ataxia telangiectasia often have dilated blood vessels in their eyes and face.
-In addition to the typical symptoms of ataxia, individuals with this ataxia are more prone to infections and cancers.
+In addition to the typical symptoms of ataxia, people with this ataxia are more prone to infections and cancers.

 Acquired ataxia occurs due to nerve damage from external factors, such as an injury, as opposed to inherited genes.